Connect with us

 “These exchange networks have never had much rigorous oversight,” said Karen Pollitz, a senior fellow at KFF.

-But access is still limited in some and even the standards themselves may not be tough enough, say policy experts and brokers.
+But access is still limited in some areas and even the standards themselves may not be tough enough, say policy experts and brokers.

 We have insurers that don’t even have a hospital in some counties,” said Lauren Jenkins, owner of Native Oklahoma Insurance, a brokerage based near Tulsa.
 “How do they even get approved to be in these counties?”